fdebras/ECLIPS3D/README.md

 RUNNING ECLIPS3D
 -------------------------------------------------------

 In this section we detail how to run ECLIPS3D, with the test cases provided.

-We begin with the 2D, axisymmetric version of the code.
+2D_axi :